Wonolo App Review

 Typical Wonolo Gigs

 Workers can find a variety of jobs in fields and industries such as warehouse operations, general labor, delivery drivers, food production, event staffing, washing/cleaning, administrative, and merchandising.

 For example, currently available in my market of Minneapolis:

 There are several warehouse/fulfillment jobs available at Nordstrom throughout the Twin Cities.
 Since the Minneapolis/St. Paul market is not an “official” city on Wonolo’s list, I would assume that would account for the limited number of jobs currently available.
 I imagine, as Wonolo becomes more popular and widespread, more diverse options will come up.

 As you can see, the posting shows how much you’ll make for an hourly rate as well as your total predicted earnings for the day’s work.
 Within the listing, it also pointed out there is a Trust and Safety Fee that will be taken out of your earnings to cover you in case an accident were to happen on the job.

 For this job below, it stated, “The Trust and Safety Fee for this job is estimated to be $5.20 per day.”

-You can readily accept jobs as many weeks out as is available within the app.
-If you need to cancel, they request you withdraw from the job within the app at least 12 hours before your shift was supposed to start.
+You can readily accept jobs as many weeks as available within the app.
+If you need to cancel, they request you withdraw from the job within the app at least 12 hours before your shift starts.

-Within the app, you can specify if you’d be open to longer-term contracts.
-You can also let the companies know that you can speak multiple languages and what those languages are.
-Finally, before accepting your first job, it’s wise to enter your direct deposit information so you can get paid.
+Within the app, you can also specify if you’d be open to longer-term contracts.
+You can also let companies know that you can speak multiple languages and what those languages are, opening up an even wider pool of jobs available to you.
+Finally, before accepting your first job, it’s wise to enter your direct deposit information to get paid as quickly as possible.